AngusBerry/spring_cloud_zookeeper_example/README.md

 e.g. no need for -DEnvironmentID={local or dev or int, etc}

-Start the Spring Boot app with embedded server, in your favorite IDE like IntelliJ
+Start the Spring Boot app (with embedded server), in your favorite IDE like IntelliJ
-...or build it and run it:
+...or run it with:
+mvn spring-boot:run

 Test the service via GET (using a browser):